Clothing, Textiles and Interior Design Courses

 Global Influences on Design

-This course will provide students with a basic understanding of environmental psychology of design, human behavior and movement, Italian culture, Italian fashion, and the effect these systems have on elements of design.
-This course provides a structure by which students can partake in a focused study of the built environment and clothing trends in Italy, within the framework of environmental design.
-These ideas are presented in a format that also develops the students' writing skills as one mode of communication within Interior and Apparel Design.
+This course will provide students with a basic understanding of environmental psychology of design, human behavior and movement, the culture and fashion of the focal country, and the effect these systems have on elements of design.
+This course provides a structure by which students can partake in a focused study of the built environment in the focal country, within the framework of environmental design.

 Prerequisite(s): CTD 121